-"We are very fortunate to have strong sponsorship from a number of businesses for the Road Race, in particular our presenting sponsor, Legacy Co-op and Canadian Tire, as they cover the cost of the Learn to Run Clinics and the breakfast provided on race day.
-As sponsorship covers costs all the registration fees and the pledges collected by the runners can be used to help purchase medical equipment.”
+"We are very fortunate to have strong sponsorship from the business community, in particular our presenting sponsors: Legacy Co-op, Canadian Tire and Harvest Meats.
+Sponsorship covers the cost of the Road Race so that all of the registration fees and pledges collected by the runners can be used to help purchase medical equipment", Mr. Fisher added.

 “We are very grateful as well for Harvest Meats and CrossFit Function for generously paying the registration fees for employees or members.
 They encouraged people to participate and made it easy for them to do so.
 Quite a number of races were cancelled across Saskatchewan this year because of lack of participants following Covid; the support of Harvest Meats and CrossFit Function helped to make sure that would not happen with our race.”

 The event successfully met its goals this year:

 This year the funds raised will assist the purchase of the new equipment needed in the Intensive Care Unit of the Yorkton Hospital.

 The top fundraiser was Geoff Propp, raising $12,903.